 6. Did your parents, grandparents have siblings?
 What were their names, and when and where were they born?
 Did they marry and to who?
 To know more about them you may prepare interview questions for grandparents.

 7. How did you meet your partner?
 How did your parents, and your grandparents meet?

 8. Tell me about your wedding?
 Your parents, grandparents’ wedding?

 9. What are your memories of your parents and grandparents?

 10. What can you tell me about your father’s relatives?
-What about your mother’s family?
+And about your mother’s family?

-11. What memories do you have of aunts, uncles, and cousins?
+11. Tell me your memories about your aunts, uncles, and cousins?

 12. What stories did your parents and grandparents recite to you about your ancestors?

 Your ancestors’ life